-10.5.11.2 A double action or selective action pistol with the hammer cocked and the safety not applied.

-10.5.11.3 A revolver with the hammer cocked.

-- 10.5.12 Handling live or dummy ammunition (including practice or training rounds, snap caps and empty cases), whether loose or packaged (e.g. in a bag, box, carton), loaded magazines and/or speed loaders etc. while in a Safety Area, or failing to comply with Rule 2.4.1. - 10.5.12.1 The word "handling" does not preclude competitors from entering a Safety Area with live or dummy ammunition in their pockets, on their belt, or in their range bag, provided the competitor does not physically remove the loose or packaged ammunition from their belt, pockets or range bag while within the Safety Area. - 10.5.13 Having a loaded firearm other than when specifically ordered to by the Range Officer.
-A loaded firearm is defined as a firearm having a live or dummy round in the chamber or cylinder, or having a live or dummy round in a magazine inserted in the firearm. - 10.5.14 Retrieving a dropped firearm.
+- 10.5.11.2 A double action or selective action pistol with the hammer cocked and the safety not applied. - 10.5.12 Handling projectiles whether loose or packaged (e.g. in a bag, box, carton), loaded magazines and/or speed loaders etc., and/or releasing propellant gas while in a Safety Area, or failing to comply with Rule 2.4.1. - 10.5.12.1 The word "handling" does not preclude competitors from entering a Safety Area with projectiles in their pockets, on their belt, or in their range bag, provided the competitor does not physically remove the loose or packaged projectiles from their belt, pockets or range bag while within the Safety Area. - 10.5.13 Having a loaded firearm other than when specifically ordered to by the Range Officer.
+A loaded firearm is defined as a firearm having a projectile in the chamber, or having a projectile in a magazine inserted in the firearm. - 10.5.14 Retrieving a dropped firearm.
 Dropped firearms must always be retrieved by a Range Officer who will, after checking and/or clearing the firearm, place it directly into the competitor's gun case, gun bag or holster.
-Dropping an unloaded firearm or causing it to fall outside of a course of fire is not an infraction, however, a competitor who retrieves a dropped firearm will receive a match disqualification. - 10.5.15 Using metal piercing, incendiary and/or tracer prohibited and/or unsafe ammunition (see Rule 5.5.4, 5.5.6 and 5.5.7), and/or using any ammunition which has been deemed unsafe by a Range Official (see Rule 5.5.6) using a prohibited firearm (see Rules 5.1.10 and 5.1.11).
+Dropping an unloaded firearm or causing it to fall outside of a course of fire is not an infraction, however, a competitor who retrieves a dropped firearm will receive a match disqualification. - 10.5.15 Using prohibited and/or unsafe projectiles (see Rule 5.5.4, 5.5.6).